Cross-Template CTA Rollout — Q3 2025 Initiative

 3. Non-Elementor site handling.
 A subset of sites in the library were not built on Elementor.
 Per the brief, these were documented and skipped — not modified.
 The notes in the tracker made these exclusions visible to the agency without requiring a separate communication pass.

 4. Three dedicated QA passes with iterative batch closure.
 The rollout did not use a single end-of-engagement QA pass.
-Instead, three separate QA issues were created in Redmine as the work progressed in batches — Pavel Sazhin completed two passes (Oct 25 and Nov 3) as implementation batches were marked done; Anton Hersun completed a third pass (Nov 7).
+Instead, we created three separate QA issues in Redmine as the work progressed in batches — Pavel Sazhin completed two passes (Oct 25 and Nov 3) as implementation batches were marked done; Anton Hersun completed a third pass (Nov 7).
 This staged QA pattern matched the batch structure of the rollout: the agency was adding sites to the tracker mid-engagement as the initial batch was completed, so QA ran against completed sets rather than waiting for the full list to finish.
-Each pass operated as a fail-zero gate before those sites were reported complete.
+Each pass had to come back clean before we reported those sites complete.

 The tension in a library-wide rollout is the overwrite — applying new copy on top of a site-specific customisation without visibility.
 The discipline was the tracker itself: every deviation logged in the comment column, column E check-marks only on sites confirmed done, no silent overwrites.
 The agency saw exactly which sites had standing questions when they reviewed each batch.